 India services PMI falls to 13-month low in November, economy hit: HSBC

-"The forward-looking business expectation index improved notably, with some respondents reporting of planned business expansion," Eskesen said.
+"The forward-looking business expectation index improved notably, with some respondents reporting planned business expansion," Eskesen added.